 SE Drop, Pakistan

-A scientific journal article on the Synthesis and characterization of mesoporous caged silica for efficient adsorption of methylene blue from aqueous solution
+Scientific journal article: Synthesis and characterization of mesoporous caged silica for efficient adsorption of methylene blue from aqueous solution

-A scientific journal article on the Machine learning-based process design of a novel sustainable cooling system
+Scientific journal article: Machine learning-based process design of a novel sustainable cooling system

 Showcase Story: Pakistan’s water paradox